-If you’re not sure what a narrative point of view is, or how to use it effectively in your crime writing, this post is for you.
+If you’re not sure what a first-person narrative point of view is, or how to use it effectively in your fiction writing, this post is for you.

 What is narrative point of view?

 Point of view (POV) describes whose head we’re in when we read a book ... from whose perspective we discover what’s going on – and the smells, sounds, sights and emotions involved.